Trends in Volunteering Abroad

 Finding a Volunteer Opportunity

-Other sites such as www.Idealist.org and www.volunteersouthamerica.net offer many low-cost volunteer opportunities abroad.
+Note that sites such as Idealist.org and VolunteerSouthAmerica.net also offer many NGO volunteer opportunities abroad.